Congrats — you’ve reached an epic milestone of keeping your tiny human alive and well for half a year!

 Why does my 6-month-old keep waking up at night?

-We’ve got a possible six-month sleep regression, possible teething pain, and just wanting to practice their cool new skills like rolling, sitting, and maybe even crawling!
+We’ve got possible teething pain, possible 6-month developmental progression (or “sleep regression”), and the likelihood that they just want to practice their cool new skills like rolling, sitting, and maybe even crawling!

 So what can you do to prevent night wakings?
 Here are some tricks to try, if you want:

-- When they wake, if they’re not hungry or needing a diaper change, try to resettle them in their crib without picking them up — but know that this can be a challenge and requires patience and consistency.
-You can try stroking their head, patting their bum, or rubbing their back to help soothe them.
+• When they wake, if they’re not hungry or needing a diaper change, try to resettle them in their crib.
+You can try stroking their head, patting their bottom, or rubbing their back to help soothe them.
+If all else fails, pick them up and support them back to sleep using a different sleep association.

-- Play as much as you can during their daytime awake periods to tire them out, and give them plenty of time to practice their new skills so they don’t feel the need to do it in the middle of the night!
+• Play during their daytime awake periods to tire them out, and give them plenty of time to practice their new skills so they don’t feel the need to do it in the middle of the night!

 If your 6-month-old is fighting bedtime, or you’re buried under long days of short naps and a fussy baby, reach out for help if you need it.